Back to Blog

 Does insurance cover concierge medicine?

-Is concierge medicine only for the wealthy?
+Is concierge medicine only for wealthy people?

 What about specialists?